Vikaspogu/blog/content/blog/argo-operator-ksops-age.md

 ---
-title: "ArgoCD with Kustomize and ksops using Age encryption"
+title: "ArgoCD with Kustomize and KSOPS using Age encryption"
 date: "2022-08-10T16:31:43-05:00"
 comments: false
 socialShare: true
-draft: true
 toc: false
 tags: ["ArgoCD", "gitops", "sops"]
 ---

-I am a big fan of FluxCD and its integration with secret management, however recently I decided to tinker with ArgoCD.
-One of the challenges I encountered was secret management.
-Although, ArgoCD provides flexible integration with most of secret management tools but it requires little extra configuration.
+I am a big fan of FluxCD and its integration with secrets management; however, recently, I decided to tinker with ArgoCD.
+One of the challenges I encountered was secrets management.
+Although ArgoCD provides flexible integration with most secrets management tools, it requires little extra configuration.

-So I started my journey to configure ArgoCD with SOPS, there isn't a direct integration with SOPS.
-We will have to use [Kustomize](https://github.com/kubernetes-sigs/kustomize/) plugin called [ksops](https://github.com/viaduct-ai/kustomize-sops) which is the suggested tool on Argo's website and it has pretty good instructions for [Argo integration](https://github.com/viaduct-ai/kustomize-sops#argo-cd-integration-).
+So I started my journey to configure ArgoCD with SOPS; there isn't a direct integration with SOPS.
+So we will have to use the [Kustomize](https://github.com/kubernetes-sigs/kustomize/) plugin called [ksops](https://github.com/viaduct-ai/kustomize-sops), which is the suggested tool on Argo's website and it has pretty good instructions for [Argo integration](https://github.com/viaduct-ai/kustomize-sops#argo-cd-integration-).

 ### What is KSOPS?

 KSOPS, or kustomize-SOPS, is a kustomize plugin for managing SOPS encrypted resources.
-KSOPS is used to decrypt any Kubernetes resource but is most commonly used to decrypt encrypted Kubernetes Secrets and ConfigMaps.
+KSOPS is used to decrypt any Kubernetes resources but is most commonly used to decrypt encrypted Kubernetes Secrets and ConfigMaps.
 The main goal of KSOPS is to manage encrypted resources the same way we manage the Kubernetes manifests.

 ### Setup

 I am setting up this integration on my OpenShift cluster and deploying ArgoCD via [Operator](https://argocd-operator.readthedocs.io/en/latest/).
-For file encryption I'll be using [Age encryption](https://github.com/FiloSottile/age) tool which is recommended over PGP by SOPS documentation.
+For file encryption, I'll use [Age encryption](https://github.com/FiloSottile/age) tool recommended over PGP by SOPS documentation.

-#### Step 1: Install and Generate the age key
+#### Install and Generate the age key

 [Install](https://github.com/FiloSottile/age#installation) age package